Mount Édouard: Recreational activities

-This ski center also offers a school slope and a treadmill to train young people in sliding sports.
-The center is also equipped for tube descent, cross-country skiing in two family-type loops, snowshoe trails, as well as an ice rink at the foot of the slopes.
+This ski center offers a school slope and a treadmill to train young people in sliding sports.
+The center is equipped for tube descent, cross-country skiing in two family-type loops, snowshoe trails, as well as an ice rink at the foot of the slopes.

 Toponymy

 This mountain was named in honor of Édouard Moreau, a trapper of Innu origin, who worked towards the end of the 19th century in the vicinity of this mountain.
 The entrepreneurs of the ski resort center project on Mont Édouard kept the same name for the ski resort center.
 The toponym "Mont Édouard" was made official on April 20, 1988, at the Place Names Bank of the Commission de toponymie du Québec.